Kitemaker/recycling-helper-aws-sumerian/README.md

 It is a complete solution to help people getting information about the recycling process.

 ## What it does
-### Provide information about recycling labels by scanning the label using the mobile camera
+### 1. This application provide information about recycling labels by scanning the label using the Android App.
-### User can launch  Recycling Helper (Sumerian Host) in AR environment to get  detailed information about the recycling labels and its various parts.
+### 2. User can launch  Recycling Helper (Sumerian Host) in AR environment to get  detailed information about the recycling labels and its various parts.
+Images are fetched dynamically from AWS S3.
+Host is interfaced with Amazon Lex for backend logic.
+Lex response is synchronized to diplay the map of the recycling center in the app.
-### Recycling Helper can provide information about the nearby recycling center by using web site of earth911.com.
+### 3. Recycling Helper can provide information about the nearby recycling center by using python package "Beautiful Soup" to extract data from the web site of earth911.com.
-### Provide the steps how to prepare an item to recycle
+### 4. Provide the steps how to prepare an item to recycle.
+Lex response is synchronised to provide information and also show the link web page from earth911.com in the app

 ## How I built it
 This application has two parts